The Skagit Valley Tulip Festival is a perfect destination for either a day trip or a longer stay.

 Many cyclists enjoy traveling the tulip route.
 Most tulip fields, events, attractions and display gardens can be accessed easily by cycle.
 If you decide to tour the tulips by bike, be prepared for rainy, windy weather — we suggest you dress in layers.
 Many of the roads in the valley floor are flat and easy to navigate.
 Bike defensively as motorists get very excited about the tulips!
 Watch for changing road conditions — shoulders and speed in the tulip area vary widely.

 Tulip Country Bike Tours (www.countrycycling.com) offers bike rentals on a limited basis.
-Their rentals come complete with a map, self guided tour route and staff recommendations for lunch and other stops.
-In addition visitors with their own cycles can join the guided tours at a discounted rate.
+Their rentals come complete with a map, self guided tour route and staff tips.
+Group and guided tours also available.